-Home education is legal in Ireland and is enshrined in the Irish constitution.
+Home education is legal in Ireland and is enshrined in the Irish constitution, Article 42.
 In 2000, the Irish Government brought in a system of registration for home educated children aged six to sixteen, with teenagers usually staying on the register until they reach eighteen.

 - The State acknowledges that the primary and natural educator of the child is the Family and guarantees to respect the inalienable right and duty of parents to provide, according to their means, for the religious and moral, intellectual, physical and social education of their children.

 - Parents shall be free to provide this education in their homes or in private schools or in schools recognised or established by the State.